FZambia/centrifuge/docs/content/description.rst

 When you start Centrifuge instance you start Tornado instance on a certain port number.
 That port number can be configured using command-line option ``--port`` .
 By default it is 8000.
+You can also specify the address to bind to with the ``--address`` option.
+For example you can specify ``localhost`` which is recommended if you want to keep centrifuge behind a proxy (e.g.: Nginx).
+The port and the address will eventually be used by Tornado's TCPServer.

 In general you should provide path to JSON configuration file when starting Centrifuge instance using ``--config`` option.
 You can start Centrifuge without configuration file but this is